-The Evap Switching Valve (EVAPSV) is included on HEV applications for 2009 Model Year.
+The Evap Switching Valve (EVAPSV) is included on HEV applications in the 2009 MY and Stop/Start applications beginning in the 2013 MY.
 It is very similar to the Fuel Tank Isolation Valve (FTIV) used in previous model years.
 The Evap Switching Valve is also known as a Vapor Blocking Valve (VBV).
 The purpose of the EVAPSV is to isolate the fuel tank from the rest of the evaporative system so that the Canister Purge Valve (CPV) can purge more aggressively with minimal risk of purge vapor slugs being ingested into the intake.